c4tom/DreamDevBox/docs/getting-started/devilbox-intranet.rst

 .. _devilbox_intranet:

 *****************
-Devilbox intranet
+DreamDevBox intranet
 *****************

-The Devilbox intranet is your command & control center showing all kinds of information and settings currently in effect.
+The DreamDevBox intranet is your command & control center showing all kinds of information and settings currently in effect.
 It also offers third-party projects to do all sorts of database manipulation.